Residually many BV homeomorphisms map a null set onto a set of full measure: The homeomorphism

 The map $\phi_n$ is now uniquely defined on $Q$ by the conditions \eqref{defphin1}, \eqref{defphin2} and by the requirement that $\phi_n$ is continuous on $Q$ and affine on $R',R''$ and on the triangles $T_1,\ldots,T_4$ (and on their symmetric copies).

 In particular on $R''$ there holds

-Denoting $F$ the set\footnote{More precisely, in order that $F$ is the union of pairwise disjoint open triangles, one should replace the set ${\rm{int}}(R')$ with the union of two disjoint open triangles such that the closure of this union is $R'$.}
+Denoting $F$ the set it is easy to see that \eqref{eqF} holds.
+More precisely, since we want that $F$ is the union of pairwise disjoint open triangles, we should replace the set ${\rm{int}}(R')$ with the union of two disjoint open triangles such that the closure of their union is $R'$.
+Notice also that $\phi_n=\psi$ on $T_1$ and $T_4$.